 IAS Electrical Engineering Syllabus and Books

 Elements of control systems; open-loop & closed loop systems,block-diagram representation; principles and applications of feedback.
 Control system components.
 LTI systems: transform-domain and time-domain analysis.
 Stability: Routh-Hurwitz criterion, root-loci, Nyquist’s criterion, Bode plots and polar plots; Design of lead-lad compensators.
 Proportional, PID, PI controllers.
 State variable representation and analysis of control systems.

 Microprocessors and Microcomputers:

-PC organisation; CPU, register set, instruction set, timing diagram, interrupts, programming, memory interfacing, I/O interfacing, programmable peripheral devices.
+PC organization; CPU, register set, instruction set, timing diagram, interrupts, programming, memory interfacing, I/O interfacing, programmable peripheral devices.

 Measurement and Instrumentation:

-Error analysis; measurement of current, power, voltage, energy, power-factor, resistance, capacitance and frequency; inductance, bridge measurement.
-Signal conditioning circuit; Electronic measuring instruments: digital voltmeter, multimeter, CRO, frequency counter, Q-meter, spectrum- analyser, distortion-meter.
+Error analysis; measurement of current, power, voltage, energy, power factor, resistance, capacitance and frequency; inductance, bridge measurement.
+Signal conditioning circuit; Electronic measuring instruments: digital voltmeter, multimeter, CRO, frequency counter, Q-meter, spectrum- analyzer, distortion meter.
 Transducers: thermistor, thermocouple, LVDT, strain-gauge, piezo-electric crystal.